Hideo Nomo: Kintetsu Buffaloes

-In his first four seasons, Nomo was as consistent, and consistently good, as any pitcher in Japanese baseball, winning 17 or 18 games each year.
+In his first four seasons, Nomo was consistent, and consistently good, winning 17 or 18 games each year.
 His fifth season in 1994 was marred by a shoulder injury and netted him only eight wins.
 Nomo's forkball became famous for being unpredictable for hitters and catchers alike.

 Nomo had become one of the most popular baseball players in Japan but after the 1994 season, Nomo got into a contract dispute with team management.
 The Buffaloes rebuffed Nomo's demands to have a contract agent and multi-year contract.
 Because he was drafted by Kintetsu, the Buffaloes retained exclusive rights to Nomo; however, Nomo's agent, Don Nomura, found a loophole in the Japanese Uniform Players Contract to enable him to become a free agent.
 The "voluntary retirement clause" required a retired player who returned to active status to return to their former team if they played in Japan, but he was allowed to play for whomever he wished outside of Japan.
 This led to him heading to the U.S., where in February 1995, the Los Angeles Dodgers signed him.

+Nomo chose to wear uniform number 16 because it was the number worn by his friend Takaaki Ishibashi of the comedy duo Tunnels in the film Major League II, in which Ishibashi portrayed a Japanese baseball player.
+At a time when many figures in Japanese baseball were skeptical of Nomo's decision to pursue a career in the major leagues, Ishibashi publicly supported him, including by inviting him to appear on Tunnels' television program for a farewell special held before his departure to the United States.